NATIONAL DOORBELL DAY

 Q. Who invented the first electric doorbell?

 A. Joseph Henry, Jr. (1797-1878) is credited with the invention of the electric doorbell.
 From 1846 to 1878, Henry served as the Smithsonian Institution’s first Secretary.
 He, among other inventors of his era, studied electromagnetism.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

-October 31st History
+October 31st Celebrated (And Not So Celebrated) History

 The 22nd Postmaster General, Alexander Randall, issues an order describing letter carrier uniforms.
 The cadet blue uniforms included a black stripe on the pant leg.
 Throughout the U.S. Postal Service’s history, the style and color of the uniforms have changed.
 Today, postal workers sport darker postal blue uniforms with the eagle emblem.

 Veterinarian John Boyd Dunlop invents the pneumatic tire for bicycles.